 Save money on your new washing machine by doing the installation yourself.

 Given the size, weight and general bulkiness of a washing machine, this isn’t going to be a job for everyone.
 But if you’re OK moving a heavy white box around, and don’t mind getting your hands dirty, this is a useful way to save around £25 in installations costs for a freestanding washing machine and around £100 for a built-in or integrated model.

 If you’re still searching for the right washing machine to install in your home, check out the 300+ washing machine reviews on our site to find the best model for you.

-- Switch it off and unplug it
+- Switch off and unplug your old machine

-- Switch off the cold water supply isolating valve
+- Switch off cold water supply valve

-- Unscrew the cold water in-pipe
+- Unscrew cold water-in pipe

 - Pull out the waste water hose

-- Attach the cold water-in hose
+- Attach cold water-in hose

 - Turn on water-in isolating valve